-If you consider a Comfort Care plan for your baby, you can meet with the program’s Clinical Care Coordinator, who will introduce you to the multidisciplinary Neonatal Comfort Care Team, to learn more about available resources.
+If you consider a Comfort Care plan for your baby, you can meet with the Program’s Clinical Care Coordinator, who will introduce you to the rest of the multidisciplinary Neonatal Comfort Care Team, to learn more about available resources.
 Moreover, you can discuss the delivery plan and the care of your baby after delivery.
-After your child is born, he or she will need family/baby bonding, warmth, nutrition and hydration, and relief of any pain or discomfort.
-You can choose to have your baby room-in with you while you are in the postpartum unit, and then go home with you for hospice care support.
-Or if you prefer, your baby can be admitted to the NICU for compassionate care, or transferred to a pediatric hospice facility.
-The choice is yours, and our team supports you to help you make that decision.
+After your child is born, he or she will receive family/baby bonding, warmth, nutrition and hydration, and relief of any pain or discomfort.
+You may choose to have your baby 'room-in' with you while you are in the postpartum unit, and then go home with you under the care of hospice support.
+If you prefer, your baby can be admitted to the NICU for compassionate care, or transferred to a pediatric hospice facility.
+The choice is yours, and our team is here to support you in your decisions.